Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Abstract

 \section{Abstract}

 We present a matrix-free approach for implementing ghost penalty stabilization in Cut Finite Element Methods (CutFEM).
+While matrix-free methods for CutFEM have been developed, the efficient evaluation of high-order, face-based ghost penalties remains a significant challenge, which this work addresses.
 By exploiting the tensor-product structure of the ghost penalty operator, we reduce its evaluation to a series of one-dimensional matrix-vector products using precomputed 1D matrices, avoiding the need to evaluate high-order derivatives directly.
 This approach achieves $O(k^{d+1})$ complexity for elements of degree $k$ in $d$ dimensions, significantly reducing implementation effort while maintaining accuracy.
+The derivation relies on the fact that the cells are aligned with the coordinate axes.
 The method is implemented within the \texttt{deal.II} library.

 \textbf{Keywords:} CutFEM, Ghost penalty, Matrix-free, Tensor Product, High-order Finite Elements